Since the last statement is quite bold, I decided to buy myself a NIU KQi2 scooter and test the scooter out myself.

-If NIU KQi2 electric scooter is approaching you, the stylish halo front light is probably one of the first things you notice.
+If the NIU KQi2 electric scooter is approaching you, the stylish halo front light is probably one of the first things you notice.
 It’s always turned on.
 Inside this halo light, there is a proper night light as well.
 It provides enough lighting to be able to ride in the dark.

-Additionally, there is red rear light with a brake light feature.
+Additionally, there is a red rear light with a brake light feature.
 Plus, there are reflectors on the side and front.
 So, Niu has done a pretty good job in the lighting area.

 Is NIU KQi2 Waterproof?

-The Niu KQi2 Pro electric scooter comes with IP54 water-resistant rating.
+The Niu KQi2 Pro electric scooter comes with an IP54 water-resistant rating.
 It means that the scooter is protected from low-pressure spray.
 This kind of water resistance level is often referred to as splashproof.
 So that means, that Niu KQi2 is definitely not waterproof.

-Although we have listed this scooter on the list of rain-resistant scooters, you should still try to avoid riding in the heavy rain.
+Although we have listed this scooter on the list of rain-resistant scooters, you should still try to avoid riding in heavy rain.
 Braking distance is much longer in wet weather.

 However, if you are extra careful and don’t ride through the puddles, riding in the light rain is not forbidden.